electron/electron/docs/api/protocol.md

 path or an object that has a `path` property, e.g. `callback(filePath)` or `callback({ path: filePath })`.
 The `filePath` must be an absolute path.

-By default the `scheme` is treated like `http:`, which is parsed differently from protocols that follow the "generic URI syntax" like `file:`.
+By default, the `scheme` is treated like `http:`, which is parsed differently from protocols that follow the "generic URI syntax" like `file:`.

 ### `protocol.registerBufferProtocol(scheme, handler)` _Deprecated_